atlregional/atltransit.org/pages/getting-around.md

 ### Express service

-GRTA Xpress (along with GCT and CCT) brings commuters to and from central business districts during peak commute times.
+GRTA Xpress (along with GCT and CobbLinc) brings commuters to and from central business districts during peak commute times.

 Express Park & Ride lots are located in the following counties: